 Instead of digging through their huge listings, you could provide them with your email address to create a job alert.

-Besides the job description, you’ll be able to see the essential information about the company which posted the job, its ratings, average salary estimates and employee benefit reviews.
+Besides the job description, you’ll be able to see the essential information about the company which posted the job, its ratings, average salary estimates, and employee benefit reviews.

 Enough reasons for creating a free account at Glassdoor, right?

-Another telecommuting job board which hosts a wide array of legit home-based and other types of work opportunities for beginners and experts is also a great place for landing your desired remote online proofreading job.
+Another telecommuting job board that hosts a wide array of legit home-based and other types of work opportunities for beginners and experts is also a great place for landing your desired remote online proofreading job.

 To get full access to various other remote job opportunities at FlexJobs.com, you need to pay $15 per month for membership.